Japanese Etiquette

 • Water is usually provided

-• Ordering is often done through a machine or tablet
+• Ordering is often done via machines or tablets

 Trash

-One of the first things you’ll notice: There are very few public bins.
-Most people carry their trash with them until they find one.
+One of the first things you’ll notice is the lack of public bins.
+People carry their trash with them until they find a place to dispose of it properly.
+It’s part of the shared responsibility mindset.

 Useful phrases

-You don’t need to speak Japanese — but small efforts are appreciated.
+You don’t need to speak Japanese, but small efforts are always appreciated.

 • Arigatou gozaimasu → Thank you